A walking holiday in Spain is a great way to experience the incredibly diverse Spanish landscapes and cultures.

 Water and Snacks – Always take enough water for the duration of the hike according to the weather.
 The hotter the climate, the more water you will need to carry.
 The same goes for snacks.
-If you plan on being out all day and won’t be stopping for a meal, take enough snacks to keep your energy up.
+If you plan to be out all day and won’t stop for a meal, take enough snacks to keep your energy up.

 A Small First Aid Kit – Whether you are walking in Scotland or Spain, you should always carry a small first aid kit with you to treat any monitor injuries.
 Antibacterial wipes and insect repellant are also good inclusions to your kit.

 A Light Overshirt or Light Windbreaker – For walking on a hot day, a light overshirt is perfect for sun protection without feeling hot.
 It can also be layered over t-shirts without feeling bulky.
 A lightweight, packable windbreaker is also a great addition to your daypack in case of a sudden weather change.
 Again, it can be layered to keep you warm without being bulky.

 Walking Poles – Depending on the walking holiday itinerary you choose, trekking poles can be an absolute godsend.
 Trekking poles can reduce the compressive force on knees by as much as 25%, so you don’t have to be hiking the rugged mountain ranges of Alicante to benefit from a good pair of lightweight walking poles.
 Even on flatter terrains, the benefits are noticeable.